-The deadline for submitting the Expressions of Interest is 15th of May 2017, 16:00 o’clock (via the E-MS system).
-In case of E-MS failure the MA has the right to issue instructions taking the necessary measures.
+The deadline for submitting the Expressions of Interest is 15th of May 2017, 16:00 o’clock (via the E-MS ).
+In case of E-MS failure the MA has the obligation to take the necessary measures by issuing instructions on how the applications will be received and how acknowledgement of receipt will be issued.